pawiromitchel/pawiromitchel.com/docs/ai/local-ai-with-ollama.md

 ## Usage
 After the installation, you should be able to use it immidiately.
 You can find all available models [here](https://ollama.com/library)

-We'll be using [Llama 3](https://ollama.com/library/llama3) in this example  `ollama pull llama3` You should be seeing something like this
+We'll be using [Llama 3](https://ollama.com/library/llama3) in this example run `ollama pull llama3` You should be seeing something like this
 ```
-ollama pull llama3                                                                      ✔
+ollama pull llama3
 pulling manifest
 pulling 6a0746a1ec1a...
 100% ▕███████████████████████████████████████▏ 4.7 GB
 pulling 4fa551d4f938...
 100% ▕███████████████████████████████████████▏  12 KB